G-Darius: Plot

-Release
+Ports

-G-Darius was ported to the PlayStation as G Darius and released in Japan on April 9, 1998, by Taito, in Europe on September 11, 1998, and in the United States on September 17, 1998 by THQ.
+G-Darius was ported to the PlayStation as G Darius and released in 1998 for Japan on April 9 by Taito, in Europe on September 11, and in the United States on September 17 by THQ.
 The PlayStation port is based on the "ver.
 2" arcade release.
 The original arcade version of G-Darius was later re-released on the PlayStation 2 port of Taito Legends 2, a compilation consisting of several arcade games by Taito.
-The Windows 95 version, based on the PlayStation port, was published by CyberFront Corporation, MediaKite, and Sourcenext in 2000–2001.
+The Windows 95 version, based on the PlayStation port, was published by CyberFront Corporation, MediaKite, and Sourcenext in 2000–01.

 A port for Nintendo Switch and Sony PlayStation 4 was released in 2021 worldwide digitally.
 It contains the standard resolution version, as well as a new HD version of the game.
 In the US and Europe, it was also released as a physical edition.
 In Japan, the physical release is part of the compilation Darius Cozmic Revelation.
 This compilation was released internationally by Strictly Limited Games.
 G-Darius HD Steam version was released on March 30, 2022.
 An update to the Switch and PS4 ports on the same date added G-Darius Ver.
 2, G-Darius Ver.
 2 HD and G-Darius for Consumer (the Japanese PlayStation port).

 Reception

 The PlayStation port received favorable reviews according to the review aggregation website GameRankings.
 Next Generation said that the game was "fun for those fogies who can stomach it, but the average gamer will be bored to death".
 In Japan, Famitsu gave it a score of 29 out of 40.
-Also in Japan, Game Machine listed the arcade version in their August 15, 1997 issue as being the fourth most-successful arcade game of the month.
+Also in Japan, Game Machine listed the arcade version in their August 15, 1997, issue as being the fourth most-successful arcade game of the month.
 Five issues later (November 1), however, the magazine demoted it to being the tenth most-successful arcade game of the month.

-In a 2014 retrospective, Eurogamer called the game "one of the greatest shooting games ever realised".
+In a 2014 retrospective, Euro-gamer called the game "one of the greatest shooting games ever released".